apptension/saas-boilerplate/services/docs/docs/setup-aws/environment-stage.md

 ## Configuration file

 AWS boilerplate allows you to deploy multiple versions of your application.
 Those, for example, could be `qa`, `staging` , `production` or whatever else you desire.
 You decide how to call them and how many you would like to have.
+The only exception is `local`, which is a special pre-created local environment (it's needed for example for running Serverless services locally).

 The very first thing you need to do is to generate a configuration file that will describe your environment.
 AWS boilerplate expects such file to exist in a root directory and follow a specific naming pattern to be